 - It is consistently best to keep a bear spray on you, regardless of whether you are not in the bear nation.

-- Assuming alone, put out two seats or something that shows two individuals are traveling (shoes, clothes, blankets, your pets water, and pet dishes, and so on.)
+- Assuming alone, put out two seats or something showing two individuals traveling (shoes, clothes, blankets, your pet water, pet dishes, and so on.)

 - Keep your phone charged all the time.